thibaultcha/TCQueuePlayer/README.md

 ## TCQueuePlayer

-This is a library provides a wrapper class with (incoming) controls for AVQueuePlayer.
+This library provides a wrapper class with (incoming) controls for AVQueuePlayer.
 It can be used to display ads before reading a video in an app.

 ## Licence
 ```text